Keyboard shortcuts

 Manual Backup Methods

-Docker Installation Backup
+Docker Installation Backup:

 If you're running Kinesis API via Docker (the recommended method), follow these steps: